fghaas/froscon2020/markdown/briefing.md

    market.
 2. Objective is **what** we want to achieve.
 3. Plan is **how** we want to achieve it.
-4. Logistics is about what budget and resources are avaiable, and how they are used.
+4. Logistics is about what budget and resources are available, and how they are used.
 5. Communications is about how you’ll be coordinating among yourselves and with others in order to achieve your goal.